Skip to main content

 Fundamentals

 Your body is a complex, interconnected system.
 When we consider workplace wellness, it is essential to view it through a lens that respects this biological reality.
-The Act, or ADA, establishes a foundational principle for wellness programs that involve medical questions or examinations ∞ participation must be genuinely voluntary.
+The Americans with Disabilities Act, or ADA, establishes a foundational principle for wellness programs that involve medical questions or examinations ∞ participation must be genuinely voluntary.

-This concept is rooted in protecting your private and ensuring you are never compelled to disclose details about your physical or mental condition.
+This concept is rooted in protecting your private health information and ensuring you are never compelled to disclose details about your physical or mental condition.
 A program is considered voluntary when you can freely choose to participate without facing any penalty for declining.
 The structure of these programs must be a supportive resource designed to uplift and empower, rather than a mechanism for identifying and penalizing individuals.

 Furthermore, no adverse employment action, such as retaliation or intimidation, can be taken against you for your decision.
-The program must also be to promote health or prevent disease.
+The program must also be reasonably designed to promote health or prevent disease.
 This means it must be more than a simple data collection effort; it should offer genuine value, such as providing feedback, follow-up advice, or educational resources to help you improve your well-being.

 A wellness program is considered voluntary under the ADA only when an employee’s choice to participate is free from penalties for non-participation.